Recurrent Structural Policy Gradient for Partially Observable Mean Field Games: Future Work

-In the future, HSMs could be applied to more complex situations involving games of major and minor players or several mean-fields.
-In such cases (where the ``common-noise'' would now include the behaviour of the major player or opposing mean-fields) rather than differentiating through the entire rollout, a value function could be learned, with the variance reduction being incorporated within the generalised advantage estimation.
-MFAX enables the implementation of much more complex environments, such as ones with individual agent observation functions or threshold-based reward functions, which could be used to simulate phenomena such as bank-runs, for example.
-More generally, the library could incorporate a third mean-field update wrapper that supports function approximation for the analytic mean-field update, thereby allowing extensions to higher-dimensional individual state spaces: the analytic mean-field update could be learned from real-world data, for example, with attention being paid only to volatile areas of the mean-field.
+In the future, HSMs could be applied to more complex settings involving games with major and minor players or multiple mean-fields, where the common noise may include the behaviour of the major player or opposing mean-fields.
+HSM variance reduction could be incorporated into generalised advantage estimation within an actor-critic framework rather than differentiating through the full rollout.

+MFAX enables the implementation of more complex environments, such as ones with individual agent observation functions or threshold-based reward functions, which could be used to simulate phenomena such as bank runs, for example.
+More generally, the library could incorporate a third mean-field update wrapper that supports function approximation for the analytic mean-field update, thereby allowing extensions to higher-dimensional individual state and action spaces.
+For example, we could use an attention-based network to learn the analytic mean-field update from real-world data while focusing only on volatile regions of the mean-field.

+Finally, one limitation of our work is that we do not provide convergence guarantees to an MFG Nash equilibrium.
+Extending guarantees to our more complex problem settings is non-trivial; existing ones rely on strong assumptions (e.g. full-observability, monotonicity, and continuous reward and transition functions \cite{hu2025mf, perrin2020fictitious, perolat2021scaling, cui2021approximately}), which do not hold in our applications. \citet{yongacoglu2024mean} establish convergence for independent learning in partially observable MFGs with shared aggregate observations, but only for memoryless policies.
+We remark that despite no convergence guarantees, we observed stable convergence for RSPG across all experiments.